Rolling Update is a Deployment StrategyDeployment Strategy

 Deployment strategies describe how we handle the release of the new code to an environment.
 Each has it's different use case, pros and cons.

-Here is a (non-definitive) list of deployment strategie... (also known as Ramped or Incremental), where we slowly replace version A
+Here is a (non-definitive) list of deployment strategie... (also known as Ramped or Incremental), where we slowly replace version A with version B.

 How it works